 Can I Refuse Viewings As a Tenant in the UK—Yes, Here's How

 Renting certainly has a lot of advantages, but it comes with certain disadvantages as well.
 For example, you might have a landlord who you have to fight tooth and nail to get to repair something in your flat.
 Or, your landlord might raise the rent a lot.
-If you are considering moving out of your flat, you might be wondering, 'can I refuse viewings as a tenant in the UK?'
-This guide will answer that question and more.
+If you are considering moving out of your flat, you might be wondering, '' This guide will answer that question and more.

 DoNotPay has a lot of experience dealing with landlords, and we are happy to help you solve the issues you are having.